pollen-robotics/reachy-2021-docs/content/VR/use-teleop/best-practice/index.md

 ## Familiarize yourself with the robot
 - Before trying to make application or to achieve anything using teleoperation with the robot, familiarize yourself with its movements, its workspace and its joints limits.
-- Stay near the robot for your first trials: listen to the motors sounds, be aware of your workspace and field of view in a environment you know, try to manipulate light objects
+- Stay near the robot for your first trials: listen to the motors sounds, be aware of your workspace and field of view in a environment you know, try to manipulate light objects.
 - Explore your own workspace with small and quite slow movements to see how the robot reacts and better understand the relation between your movements and its.